NathanVaughn/mypypi2/README.md

-# MyPyPi2
+# MyPyPI2

 ## About

-This is the next-generation of [MyPyPi](https://github.com/nathanvaughn/mypypi).
+This is the next-generation of [MyPyPI](https://github.com/nathanvaughn/mypypi).
-MyPyPi2 is a simple pull-through cache for Python package index servers.
+MyPyPI2 is a simple pull-through cache for Python package index servers.
 This allows you to have a local cache of packages that you depend on.
 This can help save bandwidth and handle upstream outages.

-Compared to the original MyPyPi, MyPyPi2 is a complete rewrite with significant performance improvements, and better adherence to the [Python Simple Repository API Specification](https://packaging.python.org/en/latest/specifications/simple-repository-api).
+Compared to the original MyPyPI, MyPyPI2 is a complete rewrite with significant performance improvements, and better adherence to the [Python Simple Repository API Specification](https://packaging.python.org/en/latest/specifications/simple-repository-api).